5 Costly ISO 9001 Mistakes – and How to Avoid Them

 Education is great for ensuring that employees get involved.
 Proper training will show them the merits of the new ISO system, improve the way things are done and benefit them as individuals, along with the business itself.
 Initial training for everyone should focus on an introduction to ISO 9001:2015 certification and how the different aspects might apply to them.
 You can deliver training in small groups, at team meetings or one-on-one with key individuals.

-Consider an online course.
-Online training is the most flexible way to provide cost-effective training.
-Employees can learn according to their own schedule, anytime and anywhere.
-Online courses such as our ISO 9001:2015 Employee Training are ideal for this purpose.
+Online courses are the most flexible way to provide cost-effective training with excellent outcomes.
+Employees can learn according to their own schedule, anytime and anywhere, with minimal impact on operations.
+A good online course, such as our ISO 9001:2015 Employee Training, creates buy-in and enthusiasm for ISO 9001 and encourages participation.

 During the implementation process, give employees the chance to contribute to the changes and documentation that affect their jobs, and provide opportunities for them to get involved with the broader aspects of the QMS.
 Celebrate achievements regularly across the whole organization.
 Publicly recognize employees who actively engage and improve the way things are done.
 And when certification is successful, acknowledge that it's been a team effort.